Facts on Meghan Markle “Self-funded” Education

 A scholarship is an extraordinary benefit to have.
 But it does not pay ALL the tuition costs of a university education.
 That is where financial aid comes in.
 The challenge of financial aid, however is to PROVE you are worthy of its full benefit.
 Every university student can apply to receive financial aid.
 But they must meet the basic eligibility criteria.
 And not every student receives the same dollar amount.

 Financial aid is serious business.
 Because it’s free money.
 It’s not a loan.
 So you don’t have to pay it back.
-That’s why tax documents are also reviewed during the application process.
+Tax documents are also reviewed during the application process.
 You have to prove you are living on your own.
 Not just occupying a dorm space whilst attending school.
 You have to show means of supporting yourself financially.
+Otherwise, why would you need “financial” aid?

 Many students and their parents end up applying for private funding.
 They either don’t qualify for financial aid or didn’t get enough.
 Private funding is not the same as financial aid.
-You don’t have to pay back the latter
+You don’t have to pay back financial aid, but you are responsible for paying back any “private” funding you received.

 Did Markle also pay for her dorm or on-campus or off-campus living quarters?
-Did she also pay for her own text books?
+What about her own text books?
 Here is a screen shot from Northwestern University on the EXTRAS that students paid for 2017-2018 year, in addition to their tuition cost.

 Markle’s speech makes great effort to erase her father, Thomas Markle Sr. from her life.
 This is unfortunate.
 I do not believe that Markle also paid for her PRIVATE SCHOOL education at Immaculate Heart High School and Middle School.
 The listed tuition for the 2018-2019 school year was $16,850 plus fees.
 Whilst inflation plays into the current costs and fees, one can do a calculation to assess what it would have been at the time of Markle’s attendance.